Domineuq/TempCorrModel/README.md

 ---

-This workflow provides an automated pipeline for exploring relationships between physiological temperature and MRI signal characteristics in deep gray matter structures.
+This workflow provides an automated pipeline for exploring relationships between forehead temperature and MRI parameters in deep gray matter substructures.
+The fitted linear models (intercept a and slope b) can be used to correct postmortem MRI parameters for temperature.